Do You Still Tip If There’s Already a Service Charge?

 A service charge is not automatically a tip.
 Sometimes it replaces gratuity.
 Sometimes it does not.

 Check where the charge goes.
 Ask if needed.
-Tip extra only when the service charge doesn’t fully compensate the staff or when service genuinely stood out.
+Tip extra only when the service charge doesn’t reach the staff or when service genuinely stood out.

 Clarity beats guesswork.
 Knowing the difference helps you tip fairly without overpaying or shortchanging anyone.